The effect of load shedding on businesses in Durbanville - Cape Town

-Don’t leave your business in the dark during load shedding
+Don’t leave your business in the dark during load shedding.

-Business owners in Durbanville, Cape Town’s load shedding woes
+Business owners in Durbanville, Cape Town’s load-shedding woes.

 With Pathfind Media’s offices located in the Buena Office Park on the corner of Durban and Kendal Road in Durbanville, we’ve gauged from everyday conversations with other business owners in the area what effect load shedding has had.

-The feedback included:
+The feedback included the following:

 Equipment breakages caused by power surges.